fac30/api-project--egbie-ollie/README.md

 #### Now use that newly generate key and open an .env file and enter into the following fields.
 Your .env file should look something like this

+#### What is an .env file?
+A `.env` file, short for 'environment' file, is a plaintext configuration file commonly used in software development to store environment variables.
+These variables typically include sensitive or environment-specific information such as API keys, database connection strings, and other configuration settings.

+The `.env` file is usually kept separate from the main codebase and is not committed to version control systems like Git to prevent exposing sensitive information.
+Instead, developers create a `.env.example` file containing placeholders for the required variables and provide instructions for populating the actual `.env` file.

 ``` sh